memtt/malt/README.md

 Config
 ------

-You can provide a config file to MATT to setup some features.
+You can provide a config file to MALT to setup some features.
 This file use the INI format.
 With the matt script :

 	{YOUR_PREFIX}/bin/matt -c=config.ini" {YOUR_PROGRAM} [OPTIONS]

 By hand :

-	MATT_CONFIG="config.ini" LD_PRELOAD=libmatt.so {YOUR_PROGRAM} [OPTIONS]
+	MALT_CONFIG="config.ini" LD_PRELOAD=libmatt.so {YOUR_PROGRAM} [OPTIONS]

 Example of config file :